hojjatjokar/algo-ref/content/getting-started/problem-solving-approach.md

 ### Solve/Simplify

-SOLVE THE PROBLEM If you can't SOLVE A SIMPLER PROBLEM!
+Solve the problem, If you can't, solve a simpler problem!

-**SIMPLIFY:**
+**Simplify:**

 - Find the core difficulty in what you're trying to do
 - Temporarily ignore that difficulty